|About Trinity | Overview|

 Trinity prepares its diverse student body for the challenges of college, other forms of post-secondary education and the workforce.
 Its purpose is to foster the personal growth and maturity necessary to live successfully in a complex society.

-Our student population has grown by more than 350 students since the beginning of the last decade.
+Our student population is comprised of a diverse group of learners.
 The school is a valuable regional asset, comprising young men from Louisville and surrounding counties, who come from more than 70 elementary schools.

 Trinity has been a leader in the area of inclusiveness for many decades, and we continue to aggressively plan for our future.
 Tuition for the current year covers about 80 percent of the total cost of educating our students.
 The balance is made up through successful fundraising.
 It is fair to say that all Trinity students receive financial aid through our efforts.
-More than $2.3 million in need-based aid will be distributed this year.
+More than $2.8 million in need-based aid will be distributed during the 2016-17 year.
 Our goal is to raise the amount of financial aid available to you each year.

 “Our mission from the day we opened has been to serve the broadest population possible.
 We are proud of the academic, geographic, racial, ethnic and economic diversity found in our school.
 Our doors will remain wide open for those who seek a caring community of teachers and learners, rooted in the Gospel message of Jesus Christ.”